Timeline of the Naxalite–Maoist insurgency

-The Naxalite–Maoist insurgency is part of an ongoing conflict between Left-wing extremist groups and the Indian government.
+The Naxalite–Maoist insurgency was part of a conflict between communist groups and the Indian government.
 The insurgency started after the 1967 Naxalbari uprising and the subsequent split of the Communist Party of India (Marxist) leading to the creation of a Marxist–Leninist faction.
 The faction splintered into various groups supportive of Maoist ideology, claiming to fight a rural rebellion and people's war against the government.